Our Top AR-15s: Which Is The Best AR-15 For You?

 About a decade ago Smith and Wesson applied the same concept to the AR-15 by bringing their M&P15 line to market.

 Priced affordably, they hit all the high points you look for in a quality AR in the sub-$1,000 price range.
-The M&P-15 is a great rifle that punches way above the mid-tier pricing, but we’re watching their new Volunteer Series to see if the upgraded MSR might displace Big Blue’s M&P on our list.
+The M&P-15 is a great rifle that punches way above the mid-tier pricing, but their new M&P 15 Volunteer XV Pro really impressed me.
+This isn’t your ordinary AR-15.

 Anderson Manufacturing AM-15